ostinelli/ram/README.md

 # Ram
-**Ram** is An ephemeral distributed KV store for Erlang and Elixir.
+**Ram** is an in-memory distributed KV store for Erlang and Elixir, able to automatically manage dynamic clusters (addition / removal of nodes) and to recover from net splits.

+Ram operations are **A**tomic (take effect on all nodes involved, or on none of the nodes), **C**onsistent (the data is the same across all nodes) and **I**solated (operations on different nodes in a network do not interfere with each other).
+They are not **D**urable since Ram is an in-memory only database.

+Ram is an experiment and at an early development stage.

 ## Installation